kakkapriyesh/AE-ConvLSTM-Flow-Dynamics/README.md

 # AE-ConvLSTM_Flow_Dynamics

-This repo is the work done in an attempt to learn Navier-Stokes problem using physics constraint without data.
-The network used was AE-ConvLSTM which is an extended version of the auto-encode convlstm network by https://github.com/jhhuang96/ConvLSTM-PyTorch.
-The modified network enables the learning of long chain of time steps (~100 +).
+This repo is the work done in an attempt to learn the Navier-Stokes problem using physics constraints without data.
+The network used was AE-ConvLSTM, an extended version of the auto-encoder ConvLSTM network by https://github.com/jhhuang96/ConvLSTM-PyTorch.
+The modified network enables learning a long chain of time steps (~100 +).
 The network structure looks something like this:

 <figure>
   <p align="center">